lingha2005/Hybrid-Occulo-Intertial-Communicator/hoic-system/myosa-hoic-system.md

 1. **Navigational Input:** Using an MPU6050 Inertial Measurement Unit (IMU), the system continuously polls the angular velocity and acceleration of the user's head.
 By applying digital low-pass filtering and deadzone thresholds, the device maps intuitive head movements (pitching up/down, yawing left/right) directly to a cursor navigating a custom grid-based dashboard.
 2. **Selection Input:** An infrared obstacle avoidance sensor is focused precisely on the outer region of the user's eye.
 It continuously monitors the localized reflection of infrared light.
 When the user performs a deliberate, timed double-blink, the change in IR absorption triggers a localized state machine in the microcontroller, generating a precise "Click" command without requiring any physical force.

 Together, these inputs feed into an ESP32 microcontroller, which acts as a local WebSockets server, transmitting commands with zero perceivable latency to a locally hosted web application.
-This application utilizes high-contrast visual feedback and the browser's native Web Speech API to vocalize the user's selections, effectively giving a voice back to the voiceless.

 **Key features:**
 * **Hands-Free, Intuitive Navigation:** Translates raw inertial data into smooth, predictable UI cursor movements.